nodemailer/wildduck/README.md

 > **NB!** Wild Duck is currently in **beta**.
 Use it on your own responsibility.

+*Distributed* means that Wild Duck uses a distributed database as a backend for storing emails.
+Wild Duck instances are also stateless, you can have multiple instances running and a client can connect to any of these.
+Wild Duck uses a write ahead log to keep different IMAP sessions in sync between different instances.

 ## Usage

 Assuming you have MongoDB and Redis running somewhere.